 Some credit card issuers no longer offer joint credit cards.
 Adding an authorized user is an alternative for sharing a credit card.

 Disadvantages of Having a Joint Credit Card

 That means the credit card issuer can take legal action against you for charges you might not have made to the credit card.
-You could even be sued and have your wages garnished if the credit card to hurt the other.
+You could even be sued and have your wages garnished if the credit card payment becomes delinquent.

 It sounds childish, but it happens, often after a breakup.
 One cardholder could go on a revenge spending splurge, leaving the other cardholder with the bill.
-If the revenge-seeker already has bad credit, she (or he) has nothing to lose from a maxed out credit card or a few more late payments.
+If the revenge-seeker already has bad credit, she (or he) has nothing to lose from a maxed-out credit card or a few more late payments.